CumulusNetworks/docs/content/cumulus-netq-50/Installation-Management/Configure-Integrations/Premises-Management.md

 In this deployment model, the data is stored and can be viewed only from the NetQ UI at the primary premises.

 {{%notice note%}}
-- The primary NetQ premises must be installed and operational before the secondary premises can be added.
+The primary NetQ premises must be installed and operational before the secondary premises can be added.
-- NetQ 5.0.0 does not include cloud (OPTA) software packages.
-If your primary premises is running version 5.0.0, configure your secondary premises to use NetQ 4.15.0 cloud software.
 {{%/notice%}}